hth313/OS4/doc/reference.rst

 **Entry point:** ``4F06``

-This routine has two entry points, one to find the system buffer and one that takes the buffer number (0--15) from ``C.X``.
+This routine is used to locate a buffer.

 .. literalinclude:: ../src/buffer.s
    :language: none